Click to Skip Ahead

 The Merle Coat & Genetics: How DNA Becomes Color

-The merle gene’s scientific name is PMEL17.
-This gene normally helps produce eumelanin, which is responsible for producing black and brown coloration in the skin.
+The merle trait occurs at the PMEL17 (Silver) gene.
+This gene normally helps produce eumelanin, which is responsible for producing pigment in the skin, eyes, and inner ears.
 A mutation called SINE insertion tips over this careful genetic sequence, causing a cascade of effects, including the unique merle coloration and the other health problems seen in merle dogs.

 At its most basic, the merle gene suppresses or disrupts the production of melanin or color-carrying pigment in certain parts of the skin, leading to the signature merle gray-on-black spots.
 How a merle coat presents depends on whether a dog is a single merle or double merle.
 The difference?
 Single-merle dogs have one dominant merle gene from one parent and a recessive non-merle gene from the other, while double-merle pups have a dominant merle gene from both parents (MM).

 Single-merle dogs have a wider range of color because the merle gene doesn’t uniformly suppress the skin pigment.
 For example, a tan and brown single merle dog can display up to four or more distinct shades, creating vivid contrast.
-These dogs are less at risk of the most severe side effects caused by the merle gene but are a little more likely to develop deafness.
+These dogs are less at risk of the most severe side effects caused by the merle gene.
 Single-merle dogs are generally more desirable because they have a pleasing coat pattern with minimal detrimental side effects.

 The merle gene’s effects on double-merle dogs are much more obvious.
 The base skin color becomes white, and the gray spots are less obvious, with some dogs appearing all-white with very few small spots across the body.
-Double-merle dogs often have blue or heterochromatic eyes, and sadly, they’re small or deformed, a condition called microphthalmia.
+Double-merle dogs often have blue or heterochromatic eyes, and sadly, they can be small or deformed, a condition called microphthalmia.
 The risk of deafness is high, too.
-According to the AKC, 50% to 80% of double-merle Australian Shepherds studied were deaf in both ears.
+The pigment genes suppressed in these dogs are necessary for the cochlear to function properly, so when they are suppressed, parts of the cochlear (inner ear) degenerate, leading to deafness.
+In one study, 3.5% of single-merle dogs and 25% of double-merles had deafness in one or both ears.

 Should You Breed Two Merle Dogs Together?

 No, it’s considered ethically irresponsible to breed two merle dogs because of the higher risk of health problems.
+When two single merle dogs are bred together, statistically 1 in 4 offspring will be double merle.
+In addition to deafness, they can also have heart problems and other abnormalities.
 Even so, many shady dog breeders purposely breed merle dogs together to produce merle puppies that command high prices.

-With a 1 in 4 chance of merle dogs being entirely deaf, there’s a tragically high risk of undesirable puppies being abandoned and put to sleep.
-While genetic screening can help minimize and identify the potential health risks in double-merle dogs, it’s ultimately not a very ethical practice.
+With a 1 in 4 chance of double merle dogs being entirely deaf, as well as the other health problems that can occur, there’s a tragically high risk of undesirable puppies being abandoned and put to sleep.

 Is the Merle Gene Related to Albinism?
 Merle vs. Albino Coats Explained